mirkocasu/mirkocasu/README.md

 ## Mirko Casu

-Psychologist turned CS researcher, PhD student at the [University of Catania](https://www.unict.it/en) 🇮🇹 I work on the intersection of AI and mental health, and on multimedia forensics.
+Psychologist, CS PhD student at the [University of Catania](https://www.unict.it/en) 🇮🇹

-Recently visited [EPFL](https://www.epfl.ch/labs/mints/) for six months.
-My papers sometimes end up in [parliamentary briefings](https://post.parliament.uk/research-briefings/post-pn-0737/).
+I work on the intersection of AI and mental health, and on multimedia forensics.

 | Paper | Journal | What it's about |
 | ----- | ------- | --------------- |